osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

 Michelson: the language of Smart Contracts in Tezos
 ===================================================

-This specification gives a detailed formal semantics of the Michelson language, and a short explanation of how smart contracts are executed and interact in the blockchain.

-The language is stack-based, with high level data types and primitives, and strict static type checking.
+The language is stack-based, with high level data types and primitives and strict static type checking.
 Its design cherry picks traits from several language families.
 Vigilant readers will notice direct references to Forth, Scheme, ML and Cat.